nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 A padding machine is specified by filling in an instance of [circpad_machine_spec_t](https://github.com/torproject/tor/blob/35e978da61efa04af9a5ab2399dff863bc6fb20a/src/core/or/circuitpadding.h#L605).
-Instances of this structure specify the precise functionality of a machine, and it's what the circuit padding developer is called to write.
-Instances of structure are created only at startup, and are referenced via `const` pointers during normal operation.
+Instances of this structure specify the precise functionality of a machine: it's what the circuit padding developer is called to write.
+These instances are created only at startup, and are referenced via `const` pointers during normal operation.

-In this section we will go through the most important elements of that structure.
+In this section we will go through the most important elements of this structure.

 ### 3.1.
 Padding Machine States